3cky/mbusd/README.md

        -h     Usage help.
        -d     Instruct mbusd not to fork itself (non-daemonize).
-       -t     Enable RTS RS-485 data direction control (if not disabled while compile).
-       -y file
-              Enable RS-485 direction data direction control by writing '1' to file for transmitter enable and '0' to file for transmitter disable -Y file
-              Enable RS-485 direction data direction control by writing '0' to file for transmitter enable and '1' to file for transmitter disable -v level
+       -L logfile
+              Specifies log file name ('-' for logging to STDOUT only, default is /var/log/mbusd.log).
+       -v level
               Specifies  log  verbosity level (0 for errors only, 1 for warnings and 2 for also information messages.)
 If mbusd was compiled in debug mode, valid log levels are up to 9, where log levels above 2 forces logging of information about additional internal events.
-       -L logfile
-              Specifies log file name ('-' for logging to STDOUT only, default is /var/log/mbusd.log).
+       -c cfgfile
+              Read configuration from cfgfile.
        -p device
               Specifies serial port device name.
        -s speed